lukasz-bromirski/sdnbcamp/README.md

 ### Day 1:

    * SDN - fifteen years in the making - overview of history and future of SDN networks
-   * Classical Ethernet recap - configuring VLANs and routing on switches (SVI) + routers
+   * Classical Ethernet recap - configuring VLANs and routing on switches - Cisco Catalyst and Cisco Nexus and on Cisco ISR routers
-   * VXLAN+EVPN+MP-BGP - building modern DCs "by hand"
+   * MP-BGP with EVPAN and VXLAN as data plane - building modern DCs "by hand"

 ### Day 2: